Day 1 Arrive in Reykjavik, Iceland

 - 2 Breakfasts, 2 Lunches, 2 Dinners

 The magical Prins Christian Sund, a complex maze of narrow fjords and channels, is a great place for cruising.
-Explore this stunning sound, home to calving glaciers, jagged mountains and sheer cliffs that plunge dramatically into the water.
-Sailing this coastline from the vantage point of your ship or a Zodiac is an exhilarating experience.
+You’ll explore this stunning sound, home to calving glaciers, jagged mountains and sheer cliffs that plunge dramatically into the water.
+Sailing through this fjord from the vantage point of your ship or a Zodiac is an exhilarating experience.
 If conditions allow, venturing ashore provides opportunities for all levels of hiking.

 Steeped in Norse history, the southern coast of Greenland provides plenty of places to learn about this ancient culture.
-One such landing to make is at Hvalsey, the site of Greenland’s largest and best-preserved Norse ruins.
-Exploring the remains of the circa 14th century church could feel like stepping back in time, as the building appears much as it did when it was abandoned in the 15th century and the surrounding fells and fjord remain similarly untouched.
+One such landing you hope to make is at Hvalsey, the site of Greenland’s largest and best-preserved Norse ruins.
+Exploring the remains of the circa 14th-century church will feel like stepping back in time, as the building appears much as it did when it was abandoned in the 15th century and the surrounding fells and fjord remain similarly untouched.